bmcniff/bmcniff.github.io/_posts/2023-07-28-grubhub-categorize.md

 ### Closing Thoughts

 There are a couple of things I notice with this visualization - the first is that it intuitively shows the overall quality of a restaurant, and allows one to compare overall qualities by comparing overall areas.
 However there are definitely many benefits that a traditional grouped bar chart would have over this.
 Regardless, it's interesting to see the data displayed in this way!

 It's been interesting to see that delivery scores are almost always the lowest, followed by accuracy, and then quality.
 This makes perfect sense to me as many people will have nothing to say if their order was on time and accurate.
 For this same exact reason, it was actually hard to find terms that were positive or neutral to include for delivery/accuracy keywords.

 Speaking about this model more generally, I'm very surprised to see the scores it's able to achieve given a small sample size, and what I think is a very difficult problem to solve - distinguishing between categories within a single topic.
 As next steps to improve this model, I would definitely invest more time in collecting data (likely an order of magnitude or more), revisit hyperparameter tuning, and perhaps rework the algorithm to output multiple categories where appropriate.

 For now though, I will leave this project here.
-If you're interested in running this code for restaurants near you, here is a Google Colab notebook with all of the code above.
+If you're interested in running this code for restaurants near you, [here](https://bmcniff.github.io/2023/07/28/grubhub-categorize/) is the repo with all of the code above.